 Anyway, I call smoothies my frenemy because they are so yummy (friend), but so sugary (enemy).
 So I like all frenemies, I take them in small small doses.
 And what do I put in mine?
 Seriously only a handful of quality ingredients.
 And NO ice.

 1 cup plain greek yogurt (flavored yogurt has too much sugar and the texture ruins the smoothie)

 1 pack of Sambazon Acai puree (it says sweetened, but its really not sweet- and if you have another brand– it’ll work)

 1 frozen banana (when bananas are on the way to being overly ripe, I peel them and freeze them in a ziplock bag for smoothies at a later date)

-1tbsp of honey (i choose raw honey and honestly it isn’t just for sweetness, it also affects the texture of your smoothie as well)
+1tbsp of honey (I choose raw honey and honestly it isn’t just for sweetness, it really affects the texture of your smoothie)

 optional: one serving of protein powder

-optional: one large kale leaf or collard green leaf (cleaned)
+optional: two large kale leaf OR one extra-large collard green leaf (cleaned)